James Adrian Brown

-Solo electronic project
+Solo electronic career

 Brown embarked upon creating electronic compositions during the nationwide lockdown of the UK brought about by the COVID-19 pandemic in early 2020.
 It was stated this was a way to combat his ongoing mental health issues and to continue creating music.
-It wasn't until a year later in October 2021 that the first of these recordings were heard and released by Leeds, West Yorkshire based electronic/ambient record label Analog Horizons.
+In 2021 the first of these recordings were released by Leeds, West Yorkshire based electronic/ambient record label Analog Horizons.